cfpb/consumerfinance.gov/docs/python-unit-tests.md

   Python, Django, and Wagtail.
 We do not require this environment to pass in CI.

-By default this uses a local SQLite database for tests.
-To override this, you can set the `TEST_DATABASE_URL` environment variable to a database connection string as supported by [dj-database-url](https://github.com/kennethreitz/dj-database-url).
+Tests will run against the default Django database as configured in settings using the `DATABASE_URL` environment variable.

 If you would like to run only a specific test, or the tests for a specific app, you can provide a dotted path to the test as the final argument to any of the above calls to `tox`: